RishabhRD/450DSA/dynamic_programming/important.md

 Here substring is asked so we need to look at suffix instead of maintaining subsequence.
 Then we take maximum of all.

+## 32.cc : reach a given score

+Here reptition was not being counted.
+So, we have apprach where we count contribuition of each.